dschapman/dschapman-com/content/notes/Website Redesign.md

 title: Website Redesign
 ---

-Redesigning my [[website]].
+Notes from redesigning my [[website]].
 Goal is to make it easier to create content, and to make content a) rich and b) discoverable.

 - [ ] Implement [[Blogchains]]
 - [ ] Implement [gatsby-redirect-from | GatsbyJS](https://www.gatsbyjs.org/packages/gatsby-redirect-from/) so that when a note gets turned into an article you can still redirect